koligaurav/ITV_coding_Test/README.md

-# Bollywood Superstar Collaborations
+#Bollywood Collaboration Code
+**Overview**
-This repository contains a C++ implementation to solve the problem of maximizing the number of Bollywood movies that can be produced during a collaboration festival, adhering to superstar collaboration constraints.
+This code solves the Bollywood Collaboration problem using the Hopcroft-Karp algorithm to find the maximum number of movies that can be produced based on mutual collaboration preferences between superstars.
-# Problem Statement
-Given a list of Bollywood superstars and their preferences for collaboration, the goal is to form as many movies as possible.
-Each movie involves exactly two superstars who are mutually willing to collaborate.
-Additionally:

-No superstar can participate in more than one movie.

-Preferences are provided in the input.

-#Dependencies
-This program has no external library dependencies beyond the standard C++ library
+**Features**
+1. Constructs a mutual preference graph.
+2. Finds the maximum matching in a bipartite graph.
+3. Efficiently identifies pairs of superstars willing to collaborate.

+**How to Run**

+Requirements
+A C++ compiler supporting C++17 or higher (e.g., GCC, Clang, MSVC).
+Input file or manual input for preferences.